 For centuries, artists have been captivated by the female form.
 From the exaggerated bodies of Neolithic fertility figurines to Renaissance heroines, the female body is a constant thread in the history of art.
-The works in ‘Of Women’, drawn from the Gallery’s painting and print holdings, span nearly 500 years and take an interesting view of the history of the female figure in art.
 In daily life, people select clothing and accessories to act out a particular role or version of themselves.
 The women in these portraits are no different: to those who observe, their costumes are chosen to signify their wealth and status, national identity, or even their mythical alter egos.

 With this in mind, we are prompted to ask: who is being looked at, and by whom?
 In 1972, art historian John Berger wrote on the subject: ‘One might simplify this by saying: men act and women appear.
 Men look at women.
-Women watch themselves being looked at.’1 Elegant and finely rendered, the women in this display are nonetheless objects of our gaze.
-‘Of Women’ celebrates these figures while offering a critical lens on how they are depicted and who has depicted them.
-In this article, we have considered the work of two artists — Angelica Kauffmann and George Romney — who present a theatrical vision of femininity.
+Women watch themselves being looked at.’1 Elegant and finely rendered, women are nonetheless objects of our gaze.
+Two artists — Angelica Kauffmann and George Romney — present a theatrical vision of femininity.
 Adopting costume and props of the stage, these images offer heightened, yet distinct, views of women.

 The deserted Costanza illustrates the opening scene from Pietro Metastasio’s eighteenth century libretto for Joseph Haydn’s operetta, L’isola disabitata.
 In the painting we see the soprano, Costanza, overcome with grief after discovering her husband has abandoned her.
 Indeed, Kauffmann’s painting adopts the operatic drama of its source text.
 Constanza’s body appears limp and heavy; her eyes roll back dramatically, looking far beyond the frame.
 Arms outstretched, she carves her testimony on a rock with a broken sword.